nssent25/nssent25.github.io/index.md

 title: Nithun Selva
 ---

-# Welcome to My Portfolio
+# Nithun Selva

-I'm Nithun Selva, and this is my professional portfolio and resume site.
+Dedicated Computer Science and Mathematics student with experience in software development, machine learning, and astronomical data analysis.
+Looking to leverage technical skills and academic knowledge to contribute to innovative projects.

 ## About Me

-I'm a dedicated professional with expertise in various domains.
+I'm a student at Colby College pursuing degrees in Computer Science and Mathematics.
+My interests include software development, machine learning, and astronomical research.
 You can learn more about my background, skills, and experiences through this website.

 ## Resume